maximelafarie/maximelafarie/README.md

-What's the best part about TCP jokes?
-I get to keep telling them until you get them. 🤡
+What's the object-oriented way to become wealthy?
+Inheritance 🤡